 At the entrance of the wetlands, there is an environmental centre to learn a bit more about the wildlife and the wetlands’ flora.
 It is more targeted at kids but still fun for a very brief visit.
-We did not do it as we arrived a bit late for this, but from there it is possible to join a free guided tour with a volunteer or to borrow a self-guided booklet to get the most out of your walk.
+We did not do it as we arrived a bit late for this, but from there, it is possible to join a free guided tour with a volunteer or to borrow a self-guided booklet to get the most out of your walk.

 Tips when you go to Boondall Wetlands

 Early in the morning or the end of the afternoon is known to be the best moment to spot birds (and wildlife in general).

 Nudgee Beach is nearby – if you are looking for an extra place where to relax before heading home.
 The nearby boardwalk is fantastic for birdwatching too.
 It’s also part of Boondall Wetlands.